Las Vegas Raiders vs. Miami Dolphins NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Las Vegas and its opponent combined to score over 44.5 points, the current matchup's total, in 15 of 16 games last year.
+- Las Vegas games finished over 44 points scored, its current matchup's over/under, 15 times (out of 16) last season.

-- Last season, nine of Miami's 16 games had a combined total of more than 44.5 points scored.
+- Miami's games went over 44 total points scored in 10 of 16 matchups last season.

-- The Raiders' average point total in outings last year was 50.8, 6.3 points higher than the over/under in this game.
+- The Raiders' average point total in outings last year was 50.8, 6.8 points higher than the total in this game.

 Raiders stats and trends

-- Las Vegas covered eight times in 16 matchups with a spread last season.

-- The Raiders were favored by 4 points or more last season once, and failed to cover the spread.
+- The Raiders did not cover the spread last season (0-1 ATS) when playing as at least 4-point favorites.

-- Last season, 13 of Las Vegas' games went over the point total.
+- Last season, the combined scoring went over the point total 13 times in Las Vegas' games.

-- The Raiders averaged 27.1 points per game last year, six more than the Dolphins gave up per matchup (21.1).
+- The Raiders averaged 27.1 points per game last season, six more than the Dolphins gave up per matchup (21.1).

-- Las Vegas was 7-5 against the spread and 7-5 overall in games when it scored over 21.1 points last season.
+- Las Vegas was 7-5 against the spread and 7-5 overall last season when the team notched more than 21.1 points.

 - Last year the Raiders had 26 turnovers, three fewer than the Dolphins had takeaways (29).